mbalex99/londor/README.md

 1. Set a breakpoint in your code ending in `.ts` or your test ending in `.spec.ts`
 2. Run Either `Launch Program` or `Launch Tests` in the debug pane.
 3. Run Either `Launch Program` or `Launch Tests` in the debug pane.

+## Notes
+Londor is a fictional place from Dark Souls 3.
+It's the land of hollows.
+I didn't want to create an express framework with a lot of magic inside.
+So I created something pretty close to empty.